 At the 2007 plenary session, the CDESR elected Professor Radu Damian, a government member from Romania, as its Chair and Professor Virgílio Meira Soares, an academic member from Portugal, as its Vice Chair.
-They will serve until the 2009 plenary session and will both be reeligible.
+They were reelected at the 2009 plenary session, which also decided to launch work on defining the role of public authorities in ensuring university autonomy and academic freedom and to invite the magna Charta observatory to participate in this work.
+A first aim is to submit a feasibility study to the 2010 plenary of the CDESR, which will be held on March 24 - 25 next year.